RaceWilliams3/RITUAL/README.md

 Reworked how tiles are tracked internally
 Added a manager to generate a new random tile to place Attempted to add scoring but things are broken

+9/27/23 - 10/3/23 Changes:

+Added basic main menu
+Added basic game loop with scoring
+Reworked some lights and materials for more atmosphere